-Undergraduate Student Enrollment in Master of Science in Community Medical Dietetics Students seeking to meet the requirements for the registered dietitian nutritionist credential can apply to the Master of Science in Community Medical Dietetics (MSCMD) program for provisional admittance.
-Students should complete all admission requirements for the MSCMD by Oct.
-1 of senior year first semester and submission of their final undergraduate transcript required upon completion of their bachelor degree program.
-Provisionally admitted students could enroll in a maximum of nine graduate credits (provided availability of seats).
-Refer to the Undergraduate Student Enrollment in Graduate Course policy in this catalog.
-Students interested in this opportunity should contact the MSCMD Program Director.
-Program Information Occupational therapists (OTs) help patients improve their ability to perform tasks in living and working environments.
+Pre-Occupational Therapy Program Information Occupational therapists (OTs) help patients improve their ability to perform tasks in living and working environments.
 They work with individuals who suffer from a mentally, physically, developmentally, or emotionally disabling conditions and usually have a strong educational background in the social and behavioral health sciences.
 This provides the skills and knowledge for them to help patients physically, emotionally, and psychologically deal with injury and recovery.
-Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
+Back Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.
-Program Information Optometrists are primary health care providers who diagnose, manage, and treat conditions and diseases of the human eye and visual system.
+Pre-Optometry Program Information Optometrists are primary health care providers who diagnose, manage, and treat conditions and diseases of the human eye and visual system.
+Back 1

 Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.
-Program

-Pathologist Assistant Program Information A pathologist assistant (PA) provides various services under the direction and supervision of a pathologist.
+Pre-Pathology Assistant Program Information A pathologist assistant (PA) provides various services under the direction and supervision of a pathologist.
 PAs are trained to provide accurate and timely processing of a variety of laboratory specimens, including the majority of pathological specimens.
-Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
+Back Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.
-Pharmacy Program Information Pharmacists are an integral part of the primary health care system.
+Pre-Pharmacy Program Information Pharmacists are an integral part of the primary health care system.
 They educate patients about different medications and serve to ensure safe administration of drugs.
 Pharmacists also serve to advise other health care providers about drug treatment plans, monitor drug therapy, and they may do research and clinical studies.
+Back ·

 Viterbo University offers pre-health advising programs with majors in biology, biochemistry, and neuroscience.
 These three majors have been determined to best satisfy the pre-health professional admission requirements of most professional schools in a four-year major curriculum.
 See the Pre-Professional Handbook for more specific information about each pre-professional program.
-Philosophy (Minor) Program Information Minors at Viterbo University generally require between 15-25 credits upon completion.
-Transfer course and waivers and/or substitutions could modify these credit totals.
-Philosophy, Minor Requirements PHIL 100 or 101, twelve credits of PHIL.
-Eight credits must be unique to the minor.